marcus67/little_brother/README.md

 hence will have an impact on the time allowed and also on the break time rules on the Linux hosts.

 *   There is a Docker image available (currently for the slave only) which makes it really easy to run a slave on a Linux host with a Docker deamon available.
+*   There is a helper application (see https://github.com/marcus67/little_brother_taskbar) to display the remaining playtime of a monitored user.

 ## Architecture